canonical/snapd/docs/security.md

 that can be used to migrate using the 15.04 syntax.
 See the example below for the various ways the `old-security` interface can be used.

-## Security with the migration skill
+## Security with the old-security interface

 Snap packages run confined under a restrictive security sandbox by default.
 The security policies and store policies work together to allow developers to